- Pre-Physical Therapy

 - Athletic Training M.S.
 Pathway

 In May 2015, the Commission on Accreditation of Athletic Training Education (CAATE) announced that professional education in athletic training must occur at the graduate level.
 Students who are interested in athletic training will be enrolled in a degree pathway leading to completion of the new Master of Science in Athletic Training.
-Each year the AT program admits (1) new cohort of students who begin their plan of study during the Fall semester.
+Each year the AT program admits (1) new cohort of students that starts in the Summer semester.
 Admittance into the AT program is on a competitive basis.
 Students complete a secondary selective admissions application process during their sophomore year.
 Students who are admitted into the AT program will complete the program over the course of their final two years at SDSU.

 - Community and Public Health (B.S.)